-- 4. The Academy will use the Northamptonshire LA's timetable for applications to the Green Oaks Primary Academy each year (exact dates within the months may vary from year to year): - a) September/October the Academy will provide opportunities for parents to visit the Academy - b) By 15 January Parents complete the common application form (CAF) and return it to the LA to administer - c) 16 April notification of offers made to parents.
+- 4. The Academy will use the Northamptonshire LA's timetable for applications to the Green Oaks Primary Academy each year (exact dates within the months may vary from year to year): - a) September/October the Academy will provide opportunities for parents to visit the Academy - b) By 15 January Parents complete the common application form (CAF) and return it to the LA to administer - c) 16 April or nearest working day notification of offers made to parents.